oroinc/orocommerce/src/OroB2B/Bundle/FrontendBundle/Resources/doc/frontendGuidelines.md

 The full name of a modifier is created using the scheme:

-* For Boolean modifiers - owner-name--mod-name
+* for Boolean modifiers - owner-name--mod-name;
-* For key-value type modifiers - owner-name_mod-name--mod-val
+* for key-value type modifiers - owner-name_mod-name--mod-val;

 This gives the following advantages:

-* The logic of naming allows you to immediately understand what exactly is a concrete class
+* the logic of naming allows you to immediately understand what exactly is a concrete class;
-* Decreases the likelihood of conflict between classes
+* decreases the likelihood of conflict between classes;
-* Each element is in the namespace
+* each element is in the namespace;
-* Components are easily transferred from project to project
+* components are easily transferred from project to project;

 ## HTML coding standards